 When your external hard drive starts showing any of these symptoms, you’d better build a backup of the external hard drive that can be used for potential data recovery.

-You can simply copy the files to another hard drive or you can choose a professional backup software to complete, like AOMEI Backupper.
+You can simply copy the files to another hard drive or choose a professional backup software to complete, like AOMEI Backupper.

 Another method is to format the external hard drive.
 Formatting could eliminate the corruption and make the external hard disk normally used again.